-Following the cancellation of those two titles, Shang-Chi almost disappeared except for Marvel Comics Presents (1988) and Master of Kung Fu: Bleeding Black #1 (1990).
+Following the cancellation of both titles, Shang-Chi almost disappeared except for Marvel Comics Presents (1988) and the one-shot Master of Kung Fu: Bleeding Black #1 (1990).

 - Shang-Chi: Master of Kung Fu Omnibus Vol. 1